55+ Best Instagram Spots in San Francisco for Unique Photos

 San Francisco photo spot: California & Sacramento intersection.

-Let’s be honest, there are so many instagrammable locations in Chinatown.
-From the Lion Gate, to the stunning buildings, to the unique artwork on the side streets.
-But the shot most people want to get is with the Chinese lanterns strung across the street in between the buildings.
+San Francisco’s Chinatown is filled with Instagrammable locations, from the Lion Gate to the stunning buildings to the unique streets on the side streets.
+But the shot most people want to get is with the Chinese lanterns strung across the street between the buildings.

 Chinese lanterns in front of a Chinese architectural building in Chinatown